datatrail-jhu/07_dataviz/manuscript/03_customization.md

 o) theme_538.com

 {choose-answers: 4, points: 2}
+?4 Explore the `ggthemes` package by clicking on [this link](https://mran.microsoft.com/snapshot/2016-12-03/web/packages/ggthemes/vignettes/ggthemes.html){target="_blank"}), which theme is based on the scales and colors used at Google Docs.

+C) theme_gdocs
+m) theme_fivethirtyeight
+o) theme_googledocs
+o) theme_igray
+o) theme_stata
+o) theme_solarized
+o) theme_tufte
+o) theme_base
+o) theme_docs.com

+{choose-answers: 4, points: 2}
-?
-To specify that you want the x-axis (but *not* the y-axis) text to be bold, what would you include within `theme()`?
+?5 To specify that you want the x-axis (but *not* the y-axis) text to be bold, what would you include within `theme()`?

 C) axis.text.x = element_text(face = "bold")
+m) axis.text.y = element_text(face = "bold")
 o) axis.text.x = element_text(font = "bold")
 o) axis.text.x = element_text(text = "bold")
 o) axis.text = element_text(face = "bold")
 o) axis.text = element_text(font = "bold")
 o) axis.text = element_text(text = "bold")

+{choose-answers: 4, points: 2}
+?5 To specify that you want the y-axis (but *not* the x-axis) text to be bold, what would you include within `theme()`?

+C) axis.text.y = element_text(face = "bold")
+m) axis.text.x = element_text(face = "bold")
+o) axis.text.y = element_text(font = "bold")
+o) axis.text.y = element_text(text = "bold")
+o) axis.text = element_text(face = "bold")
+o) axis.text = element_text(font = "bold")
+o) axis.text = element_text(text = "bold")

 {points:3}
-?
-Go to the [Chromebook Data Science Space on RStudio Cloud](https://rstudio.cloud/spaces/3919/join?access_code=RUUQ%2BeEgKea0oMF7EJy4UePldyBBMu7d0amv2KFC) and click on your copy of the 'swirl' project (If you haven't made a copy yet, do so now.)
+?6 Go to the [Chromebook Data Science Space on RStudio Cloud](https://rstudio.cloud/spaces/3919/join?access_code=RUUQ%2BeEgKea0oMF7EJy4UePldyBBMu7d0amv2KFC) and click on your copy of the 'swirl' project (If you haven't made a copy yet, do so now.)
 Then, type `swirl()` to get started.
 Tell Swirl your first name when it asks what to call you.
 Then, type the number that corresponds to the course `CBDS Data Visualization`.
 Type the number that corresponds to the lesson `L03 Customization in ggplot2 Q01 Swirl`.
 Do this swirl module!
 Once complete, paste the code at the end of the lesson here.

 ! /.*[ytPZ||oxqw||kEXQ||zuGw||xS8N||vylx||sfRN||hrAW||Av8M||oLlA].*/i

 {points:3}
-?
-Within the same course on swirl: `CBDS Data Visualization`, navigate to the lesson `L03 Customization in ggplot2 Q02 Swirl`.
+?7 Within the same course on swirl: `CBDS Data Visualization`, navigate to the lesson `L03 Customization in ggplot2 Q02 Swirl`.
 Do this swirl module!
 Once complete, paste the code provided at the end of the swirl module here.

 ! /.*[eb8n||NdLf||68cW||837Z||RoaY||WGz5||tD1Z||UYCd||7fgV||q9jQ].*/i

 {points:3}
-?
-Within the same course on swirl: `CBDS Data Visualization`, navigate to the lesson `L03 Customization in ggplot2 Q03 Swirl`.
+?8 Within the same course on swirl: `CBDS Data Visualization`, navigate to the lesson `L03 Customization in ggplot2 Q03 Swirl`.
 Do this swirl module!
 Once complete, paste the code provided at the end of the swirl module here.

 ! /.*[UX1M||S4mY||9xRm||Vy42||q6EQ||3ySX||opD8||oZKK||uQuY||a03H].*/i

 {points:3}
-?
-Within the same course on swirl: `CBDS Data Visualization`, navigate to the lesson `L03 Customization in ggplot2 Q04 Swirl`.
+?9 Within the same course on swirl: `CBDS Data Visualization`, navigate to the lesson `L03 Customization in ggplot2 Q04 Swirl`.
 Do this swirl module!
 Once complete, paste the code provided at the end of the swirl module here.

 ! /.*[cjSD||Fnox||l1N2||Da9p||AyxS||cAzt||XeA1||4Ljo||3ND3||3gGy].*/i

 {points:3}
-?
-Within the same course on swirl: `CBDS Data Visualization`, navigate to the lesson `L03 Customization in ggplot2 Q05 Swirl`.
+?10 Within the same course on swirl: `CBDS Data Visualization`, navigate to the lesson `L03 Customization in ggplot2 Q05 Swirl`.
 Do this swirl module!
 Once complete, paste the code provided at the end of the swirl module here.

 ! /.*[kQaq||G21y||osGJ||unnD||5Hzf||z44s||pa3m||DuUx||xmMN||uPbf].*/i

 {points:3}
-?
-Within the same course on swirl: `CBDS Data Visualization`, navigate to the lesson `L03 Customization in ggplot2 Q06 Swirl`.
+?11 Within the same course on swirl: `CBDS Data Visualization`, navigate to the lesson `L03 Customization in ggplot2 Q06 Swirl`.
 Do this swirl module!
 Once complete, paste the code provided at the end of the swirl module here.

 ! /.*[Jy9u||GA0k||KTVW||ic2H||fF3v||ZdoQ||n1Jz||06vY||w2iB||TXW8].*/i